michaelfester/docs/docs/reference/actions/compose-email.md

 slug: compose-email
 ---

+{% callout title="Meet the new Glide Apps" %}
+Pages and Apps have been combined into just ‘Glide Apps’.
+Please refer to [this article](/docs/meet-the-new-glide-apps) for updated information, as some of this documentation is outdated.
+{% /callout %}

 The Compose Email action allows users to tap a [Component](/docs/components) and trigger an email draft on the user's device.

 ![](/docs/reference/actions/compose-email/Group%2060.png)